Charlie Hebdo shooting: Charlie Hebdo satirical works

 Charlie Hebdo (French for Charlie Weekly) is a French satirical weekly newspaper that features cartoons, reports, polemics, and jokes.
-The publication, irreverent and stridently non-conformist in tone, is strongly secularist, antireligious, and left-wing, publishing articles that mock Catholicism, Judaism, Islam, and various other groups as local and world news unfolds.
-The magazine was published from 1969 to 1981 and has been again from 1992 on.
+Irreverent and stridently non-conformist in tone, the publication is strongly secularist, antireligious, and left-wing, publishing articles that mock Catholicism, Judaism, Islam, and various other groups as local and world news unfolds.
+First published in 1969, the magazine ran until 1981 and has been active again since 1992.

 Charlie Hebdo has a history of attracting controversy.
 In 2006, Islamic organisations under French hate speech laws unsuccessfully sued over the newspaper's re-publication of the Jyllands-Posten cartoons of Muhammad.
 The cover of a 2011 issue retitled Charia Hebdo (French for Sharia Weekly), featured a cartoon of Muhammad, whose depiction is forbidden in most interpretations of Islam, with some Persian exceptions.
 The newspaper's office was fire-bombed and its website hacked.
 In 2012, the newspaper published a series of satirical cartoons of Muhammad, including nude caricatures; this came days after a series of violent attacks on U.S. embassies in the Middle East, purportedly in response to the anti-Islamic film Innocence of Muslims, prompting the French government to close embassies, consulates, cultural centres, and international schools in about 20 Muslim countries.
-Riot police surrounded the newspaper's offices to protect it against possible attacks.
+Riot police surrounded the offices of the newspaper to protect it against possible attacks.

 Cartoonist Stéphane "Charb" Charbonnier had been the director of publication of Charlie Hebdo since 2009.
 Two years before the attack he stated, "We have to carry on until Islam has been rendered as banal as Catholicism."
 In 2013, al-Qaeda added him to its most wanted list, along with three Jyllands-Posten staff members: Kurt Westergaard, Carsten Juste, and Flemming Rose.
-Being a sport shooter, Charb applied for permit to be able to carry a firearm for self-defence.
+Being a sport shooter, Charb applied for a permit to be able to carry a firearm for self-defence.
 The application went unanswered.